 If possible, keep your bed away from the door or any windows in the room, as these are sources of light that may impede sleep.
 We suggest investing in blockout curtains, too, to prevent light from sneaking in through the window.

 In choosing a color scheme for the bedroom, choose muted, pastel colors and avoid vibrant, jewel tones.
 Blues and greens are the best options because they provide less stimulation to the brain and encourage a calming atmosphere.

 Also, avoid contrasting colors, and instead, choose a corresponding color scheme— contrasting colors produce stimulation to the brain, which could make it harder to wind down at the end of the day.

 Maintaining a clean room promotes a calming atmosphere— clutter scattered around a room may cause stress and anxiety, especially if you have a smaller bedroom.
 By keeping the bedroom clean, including washing bedding regularly, you can sleep and breathe easier.

 The best bedroom temperature for optimal sleep is anywhere between 60 and 67 degrees.
 The body naturally drops in temperature to prepare for sleep— methods to promote a lower body temperature include using ceiling fans and taking a warm bath or shower before bed.

 Light influences the sleep-wake cycle (circadian rhythm)— less light increases the body’s melatonin production, a hormone responsible for sleep.
-Try to keep your room as dark as possible by investing in blackout curtains and eye masks.
+Try to keep your room as dark as possible and invest in blackout curtains and sleep masks.